 One of the most common B2B buzz words is the “marketing funnel.”
 But what does this really mean?
-When marketers first capture leads, they start at the wide, top end of the funnel and trickle down until they turn into sales.
+When marketers first capture leads, they start at the wide, top end of the funnel and move down until they turn into sales.
 But unlike using a funnel to do an oil change, gravity will not necessarily pull leads through the other end.
-Internet lead generation needs to start at the top, with marketing activities encouraging prospects to take each step and sales efforts acting as driving force to convert leads into customers.
+Internet lead generation needs to start at the top, with marketing activities encouraging prospects to take each step and sales efforts acting as the driving force to convert leads into customers.

 A well-run revenue funnel is critical to business success.
 This means marketing and sales teams need to be closely aligned and support each other with their activities.

 How marketers attract leads and move them through the funnel